KuYu-Lan/Neural-Network/README.md

 Ervery neuron using sigmoid function for activity function.

-Using backpogation gradient descent for learning method.
+Using backpropagation gradient descent for learning method.

+# Using

+Initial Neural Network Architecture.
+火